GeorgieasaService/container-demo/README.md

 Use this command to allow your ip address to access the security group on port 80:
 ```
 aws ec2 authorize-security-group-ingress \
---group-id sg-your-security-group-id \
+--group-id your-security-group-id \
 --protocol tcp --port 80 \
 --cidr your-ip/32
 ```

 Next, we'll create the service:
+Replace the subnet and security group id's with the ones you found above.
 ```
 aws ecs create-service \
---cluster your-cluster-name \
+--cluster ecs-demo-cluster \
 --service-name your-service-name \
---task-definition http-server:1 \
+--task-definition ecs-demo-task:1 \
 --desired-count=1 \
 --launch-type "FARGATE" \
 --network-configuration "awsvpcConfiguration={subnets=[subnet-your-subnet-id], securityGroups=[sg-your-sg-id], assignPublicIp=ENABLED}"
 ```
-Replace the subnet and security group id's with the ones you found above.

 Use these commands to confirm that the service and task have been created:
 ```
-aws ecs list-services --cluster your-cluster-name
+aws ecs list-services --cluster ecs-demo-cluster
 ```

 ## 4. Test the service